davepagurek/cs241e/README.md

 # cs241e
 A compiler to convert a subset of Scala into MIPS assembly.

 Due to this being a project for a school course, the code is no longer available publicly. <a href="mailto:davepagurek@gmail.com">Send me an email</a> if you are not currently taking CS241e and want to see the source code.
+Note that the code shouldn’t be used for fulfilling course requirements.

 ## Features
 Using tail recursion and closures, the following code works: